IronCoreLabs/community/README.md

 If you've contributed in other ways, such as giving talks about IronCore, teaching others to use it, writing IronCore articles/tutorials, participating in an IronCore research project, or any other way, please fill reach out to let us know!

+## Code of Conduct

+It should go without saying, but a community is a place for respectful interactions and the IronCore community is a place where people are meant to debate ideas, architect solutions, and help each other.
+This is not a place for shaming people (for example, for poor security practices or lack of knowledge or understanding) or any other behavior that would make people feel unwelcome.
+The unwritten rules of the physical world, sadly need to be written down and enforced in the digital one.
+To that end, we have a fairly standard [code of conduct](https://github.com/IronCoreLabs/community/blob/main/CODE_OF_CONDUCT.md) that applies to our community.